 When you separate, you can agree in advance how often your child will visit the parent living elsewhere.
 If you wish, you can also draw a written contract on visitation arrangements.
 You can also decide that you will agree on each visitation separately.

 If you are having problems with visitation

-If you have made an agreement on visitation arrangements, but the parent living with the child does not abide by this agreement, you can contact a child welfare supervisor of the municipality in which the child lives.
+If you have issues with visitation, you can contact the child welfare supervisor.
 The child welfare supervisor will then arrange a meeting with the parents.